 Home economics is about independence

-Also, industrialism has pushed us well past the earth’s sustainable resource limits.
-In the future affluence won’t be possible anyway.
-In a post-industrial world it will be necessary for people to be more self-sufficient and independent.
+Industrialism has pushed us well past the earth’s sustainable resource limits.
+In the future affluence simply won’t be possible.
+In a post-industrial world people will need to be more self-sufficient and independent.
 Learning to be more self-sufficient, especially in absolute necessities such as food, clothes, shelter and basic household goods, will allow everyone to make a better life and at the same time build better societies and sustain a healthy environment.

 Essentially, self-sufficiency has two aspects.
 First, there is the need to scale consumption back to only what is necessary for well-being (this is what we call sufficiency).
 The second aspect is to produce as much as possible yourself.
 There will still be a shortfall for most people because you won’t be able to do absolutely everything yourself.
 This means you will have to do some paid work to afford the goods and services you still need.
 However, that might mean only one parent has to work at a time and perhaps not even full-time.